Whether to spray for sclerotinia at the end of the fungicide window?

 Why are pods missing?

 There are many reasons for flower abortion and missing pods.
 Heat blast can have a severe effect on the fertility of flowers and pod formation.
 Consider if missing pods could also or instead be due to drought/excessive moisture stress, late off-label herbicide / drift / tank residue, male sterility, nutrient deficiency (especially sulphur and boron), and/or insect feeding.
-This article provides a quick resource for assessing the causes of missing pods.
 As canola plants produce far more flowers than pods, canola can compensate for early flower loss.
 (Many reasons for missing pods)

 What’s eating my crop this week?